crispinprojects/speakingcalendar/README.md

 ![](talkcalendar-new-event.png)

-When a creating a new event you can check the "Send Notification" checkbox which will send a system notification when Talk Calendar is started on the day in which the event occurs.
+When a creating a new event you can check "Send Notification" which will send a system notification when Talk Calendar is started on the day in which the event occurs.

 ### Editing Existing Event